 Ok, so we all know craft beer was/is a big thing.
 Correct me if I’m wrong but the next “revolution” in the bar world is cocktails again, right?
 Replacing commercially produced syrup and additives with homemade infusions, bitters and tinctures, focusing on flavours rather than over-the-top visual presentation.

 It now seems completely normal to have to pay 5 EUR for a regular mixer in Riga, so prices around 7 – 10 EUR for a cocktail don’t shock me entirely.
 That’s as long as it’s a well-made cocktail in suitable surroundings.
-Here is Life in Riga’s TOP 5 best cocktail bars in Riga (in no particular order).
+Here’s Life in Riga’s tips on where to find the best cocktails in Riga.

-The door to B-bārs is within stumbling distance of the entrance to Riga’s Dome Church so you couldn’t really ask to be any more central.
-Note, it’s the only Old Town bar on our list!
+The door to B-bārs is within stumbling distance of the entrance to Riga’s Dome Church so you couldn’t be more central.

 The B in the name is short for Balsam, specifically Riga Black Balsam, the magical herbal liqueur, so B-bārs is your go-to for trying Balsam drinks, like the city’s official cocktail – Clavis Riga (Riga Black Balsam, rhubarb liqueur, pomegranate syrup, white chocolate syrup and apple juice).
 On weekends, the killer cocktails and DJs make it busy.

 We’ve also heard great things about COD, Minox Bar and Cynic, and hope to venture there soon.